 “In everything give thanks.”
 1 Thess.
 5:18

 What is gratitude?
 It is an emotion expressing appreciation and thankfulness for what one has.
-Regrettably, believers often miss the mark in articulating their gratitude; we need to be more intentional and thoughtful in our expressions of thankfulness to God.
-Therefore, we offer as a starting point this mini-series, “The Discipline of Gratitude.”
+Regrettably, believers often miss the mark in articulating their gratitude.
+We more than any need to be more intentional and thoughtful in our expressions of gratitude to God.

 In the busyness of living, people take for granted those things God provides through His grace to all mankind: the sun and the moon (Deut.
 33:14), the regularity with which the seasons change (Gen. 8:22), and the marvels of created life (Rom.
 1:20).
 They fail to recognize their blessings and therefore fail to express gratitude.
 However, those who are in Christ are obligated to express gratitude to God for all things especially His work of salvation.

 With salvation, believers experience a multitude of blessings, both now and in the future.
 First and foremost is our deliverance from the power and penalty of sin (Rom.
 6:9).
 This release from our sin nature provides instant access to God the Father (Rom.
 5:2).
 We are given a new identity in Christ, both as children of God and joint heirs with Christ (Rom.
 8:16-17).
 As new creatures in Christ (2 Cor.
 5:17), we are gifted with the presence of the Holy Spirit who empowering us with the same dunamis power that raised Christ from the dead (Eph.
 1:19).